alecadair/DAC2025_ROAR/README.md

 ## Running the Example

-The repository includes an example design of a **N-Input Current Mirror OTA**, as described in the paper.
+The repository includes an example design of a **8 Transistor N-Input Current Mirror OTA**, as described in the paper.
 To run this example:

 1. Navigate to the `design` directory:
     ```bash